 Ecobeds, how to regulate the sun's intensity and how to feed plants

 Check out my blogpage which tells you when to sow seeds.

 I use 2 custom designed relocatable frames to support my beans.
 They follow the legumes each season as they move from bed to bed in the crop rotation plan.

-Sow 28 seeds in fibre pots in the Ecopropagator so they are ready to follow the winter peas when they have all been harvested in late October.
-Plant 7 bean seedlings, in their fibre pots, per row on each side of the climbing frames (4 rows).
+Sow 28 seeds individually in 28 modules in a seed tray in the EcoPropagator so they are ready to follow the winter peas when they have all been harvested in late October.
+Plant 7 bean seedlings per row on each side of the climbing frames (4 rows) when they are ready.

 Leave the mulch in place, just clear a small space for each plant.